Authorised & Trusted Partner

 Which is the next F1 race after the Singapore GP?

-The Japanese Grand Prix is the next F1 race after the Singapore Grand Prix in this year’s F1 racing calendar.
+The US Grand Prix is the next F1 race after the Singapore Grand Prix in the 2024 F1 racing calendar.

 Who was the winner of the Singapore GP last year?